Minto Communities LEED Certified building in Ottawa

 Since 2005, Canada’s LEED Certified projects have led to:

-Recycling over 3.6 million tons of construction and demolition waste (equal to one year’s total waste disposal in British Columbia)
+Recycling over 3.85 million tons of construction and demolition waste (enough waste to fill the entire Rogers Centre in Toronto 15 times)

 Green roofs amounting to 355,000 square metres (enough to green the length of the Don Valley Parkway in Toronto)

-The Canada Green Building Council took it one step further by ranking Canada’s provinces on the total number of certifications each holds:
+The Canada Green Building Council (CAGBC) took it one step further by ranking Canada’s provinces on the total number of certifications each holds.
+The results are from CAGBC’s 2021 Annual Review:

 Based on these numbers, Canada is definitely heading in the right direction to reduce waste and consumption by minimizing the impacts our buildings have on the environment surrounding them.